Updated: October 27, 2025

 blueCheck icon

-NEXT, The Hartford and Simply Business offer small businesses the best professional liability insurance.
+NEXT, The Hartford and Simply Business offer small businesses the best professional liability insurance with great customer service and low rates.

 blueCheck icon

-The best professional liability insurance for you varies because of your industry, state and budget.
+The best professional liability coverage and provider for you varies due to your industry, state and budget.

 blueCheck icon